DylanKilbride1/RefactoringAssignmentSP/README.md

 - 5, I replaced the long `if` statement that checks to see if the filename ends with .dat with a simple regex expression `if(fileName.toString.matches(".*?\\.dat"))`

+- 6, In RandomFile, There was a few instances of duplicate code which was displaying a dialog and then closing the app.
+I extracted this into a separate method and allowed the user to pass the error message as the parameter